Regularization for Long Named Entity Recognition: Methods

 \section{Methods}

-We start by introducing our debiasing method which utilizes PMI as a bias-only model to alleviate the OOV issue and class imbalance.
-For long entities, we provide an explanation of smoothing the class distribution via temperature scaling~\cite{guo2017calibration}.
+We start by introducing our debiasing method RegLER, which utilizes PMI as a bias-only model to alleviate the OOV issue and class imbalance.
+For long entities, we provide an explanation for smoothing the class distribution via temperature scaling~\cite{guo2017calibration}.